-From Wednesday, postings to the erotic services section will no longer be accepted, Craigslist said.
-Postings to the new section, which opened immediately, cost $10.
-Once they are approved, they will be eligible for reposting at $5.
+Postings to the erotic services section will no longer be accepted, Craigslist said.
+Postings to the new section, which opened on Wednesday, cost $10.
+Once they are approved, they will be eligible for reposting at $5, the website added.

 In April, Blumenthal asked Craigslist officials to eliminate photographs in the erotic services and similar sections of the site, hire staff to screen ads that violate Craigslist rules and offer incentives for people who flag and report prostitution advertisements.